ravish-oo/opoch-toe-arc-agi-aq/docs/human_pair_programmer_docs/bugs_to_take_care.md

 ---

-## 3. TL;DR answer to your question

-> Does this plan adhere with spec 1:1 and are there any gaps or deviations?

-Functionally: **Yes.**

-* Stages, flows, guardrails, ledger behavior, idempotence, atom families, and mining logic all line up with the updated 00_MATH_SPEC.
-* The tree-TV vs full-TV issue is resolved by the fallback in WO-6.5, exactly as the spec now prescribes.

 For strict textual alignment, I’d update:

 1. WO-4.1 to match the exact mod/block ranges (`{2..min(6,max(H,W))} ∪ divisors` and `{2..min(5,min(H,W))} ∪ divisors`).